 "Save the planet.
 Whenever I've read that bumper sticker I've had to laugh.
 Save the planet.
 What for?
 And from what, from ourselves?
 Life's simple: kill or be killed.
 Don't get involved, and always finish the job.
 A survivor's code, my code.
 And it all sounds great until the day you find yourself confronted by a choice.
 A choice to make a difference, to help someone — or to walk away and save yourself.
 I learnt something that day: you can't always walk away.
-Too bad it was the day I died."
+Too bad it was the day I died."Babylon A.D.

 — Toorop's opening narration

 by French (naturalised Canadian) sci-fi writer Maurice G. Dantec.
 In a near-future world divided by nationalistic and religious conflict, a mercenary called Toorop (played by Vin Diesel

 This film provides examples of: